lafont-e/0-stor/benchmark/README.md

                         written (default ./report)
 ```

+## Components

+## Benchmark orchestrator

+To collect data for an informative benchmark report we need to repeatedly run `zstor` servers and `benchmark client` under multiple benchmarking scenarios and collect performance data.
+The benchmark scenarios, server and client config are provided in the orchestrator config.

 ### Orchestrator config file
 Config file for the `orchestrator` consists of two parts:

-  * `template` represents the template of the config file for the benchmark client. it consists of the two parts itself:
+  * `template` represents the template of the config file for the benchmark client.

   * `benchmarks` contains set of the benchmark parameter.
   Multiple benchmarks can be added to the final report.